zjxhz/facemorph/README.md

 This will generate and display the averaged face.
 The averaged face will be seamlessly cloned to the face of the first person.
 To change this, check function `faceSwap`.
 Also, currently, the averaged face is of size 200x200.

 # Open Issues
-* Generating face landmarks seem a bit too slow.
+* Generating face landmarks seems a bit too slow.
 This may be that dlib was not built using the AVX option.
+* The output image are of size 200x200 px, and is not configurable, unless you change the code.
+* Errors are seen for some faces.
+This might be solved by adding margins to the cropped faces.
+Check [get_face_chip_details method](http://dlib.net/dlib/image_transforms/interpolation_abstract.h.html#get_face_chip_details) for more details.